isb-cgc/examples-Compute/grid-engine/README.md

 An SSH keypair for accessing GCE will have also been created by the setup script.
 By default, these keys are stored in ~/.ssh/google_compute_engine and ~/.ssh/google_compute_engine.pub.
 (For reference, please see this [documentation](http://googlegenomics.readthedocs.org/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/index.html#index-generating-ssh-keypair).)

 Next, you will need to customize the required configuration file under ``~/.elasticluster/config.d/``.
 For this particular SAMtools example, the file is called ``samtools-index.conf`` and there are four specific places where you need to replace text such as <PROJECT ID> with your own information.
+(You can use ``vi`` to do this editing, and be sure to remove the angle brackets as well.)
 The relevant portion of the config file looks like this:
 ```
 ...
 [cloud/google-cloud]